Life & Times of Michael K

-Life & Times of Michael K is a 1983 novel by South African-born writer J. M. Coetzee.
+Life & Times of Michael K is a 1983 novel by South African-Australian J. M. Coetzee.
 The novel won the Booker Prize for 1983.
 The novel is a story of a man named Michael K, who makes an arduous journey from Cape Town to his mother's rural birthplace, amid a fictitious civil war during the apartheid era, in the 1970-80s.

 Plot summary

 The novel is split into three parts.

 The novel begins with Michael K, a poor man with a cleft lip who has spent his childhood in institutions and works as a gardener in Cape Town.
 Michael tends to his mother who works as a domestic servant to a wealthy family.
 The country descends into civil war and martial law is imposed, and Michael's mother becomes very sick.
 Michael decides to quit his job and escape the city to return his mother to her birthplace, which she says was Prince Albert.

 Michael finds himself unable to obtain the proper permits for travel out of the city so he builds a shoddy rickshaw to carry his mother, and they go on their way.
 Soon after escaping, Michael's mother dies in a hospital.
 He lingers for some time, carrying his mother's ashes around with him in a box.
 Finally, Michael decides to continue on his journey to Prince Albert to deliver his mother's ashes.
 Along the way, though, he is detained for not having the required travel papers, thus being assigned to work detail on a railway track.

 After his job on the railway track is finished, Michael makes his way to the farm his mother spoke of in Prince Albert.
 The farm is abandoned and desolate.
 Soon, Michael discovers how to live off the land.
 However, when one of the relatives of the legal owners of the farm arrives, he treats Michael like a servant.
 Michael dislikes this treatment so he escapes up into the mountains.

 In the mountains, Michael goes through a period of starvation while he becomes aware of his surroundings.
 In his malnourished state he finds his way down to a town where he is picked up by the police and is sent to a work camp.
 Here, Michael meets a man named Robert.
 Robert explains that the workers in the camp are exploited for cheap labor by the townspeople.
 Eventually, there is an attack on Prince Albert and the workers of the camp are blamed.
 The local police captain takes over and Michael escapes.